Use Your Diaphragm to Breathe in Singing

 Hi!
 You're watching VisiHow.
 This is a video tutorial series on how to sing.
 In the previous tutorial, we discussed how to use your diaphragm correctly for singing.
 In this video, we are going to show you how to connect the diaphragm with breathing in singing.

-- 3Remember that breathing is 80-90 % of singing.To form a good foundation, practice connecting your breath and diaphragm control.Advertisement
+- 3To form a good foundation, practice connecting your breath and diaphragm control.Remember that breathing is 80-90 % of singing.Advertisement

 Please make sure to view our next tutorial on how to breathe through your mouth and nose when singing.
 This has been a tutorial on how to connect the diaphragm with the breath for singing.
 If you have any questions or comments, please leave them in the space below.
 Thank you for watching VisiHow!

 Video: Use Your Diaphragm to Breathe in Singing

 Referencing this Article